hundred rabbits logo consisting of one hundred white dots

 The officials will ask for the dates at which you visited your previous ports, and your upcoming destinations, they will ask for precise dates.
 Because making a long list of planned ports is no longer necessary, you only need to give them a general list.

-You must request a 内国船舶 Naiko Senpaku or naikosen (domestic boat) registration on arrival, insist on it.
-Customs are reluctant to give it, but do not let them leave without it.
+You must request a 内国船舶 Naiko Senpaku or naikosen (domestic boat) registration on arrival.
+Because we arrived the year they created this permit, many of the officials were not aware of its existence, so insisting was necessary, it is possible that they give it outright to foreign boats, either way, make sure you leave their office with it.
 This paper changes the boat's domestic status.
-A naikosen will waive the requirement for you to do port entry/exit Customs paperwork in open and closed ports.
+A naikosen will waive the requirement for you to do port entry/exit customs paperwork in both open and closed ports for as long as you are in Japan.
+See how to apply for a naikosen.

-You must cancel the Naikosen (returning the boat to “foreign” status) with customs before leaving Japan.
+You must cancel the Naikosen (returning the boat to “foreign” status) with the customs official of the region before leaving Japan.
 You can get tax-free fuel this way.

 Immigration

-You will be asked to step off the boat and they will take you to an office to do the paperwork.
-You will have to complete a document, they will take a picture and scan your index fingers.
+Officials will ask you to step off the boat, they may take you to an office in town to do the paperwork(this was true for Chichijima).
+You will have to complete a document, they may take a picture and scan your index fingers.
 They'll ask you to fill a few more papers, all of which have English writing.

 Most travelers are allowed 3 months on a tourist visa, although you may be allowed more depending on your country of origin (U.K, Austria, Germany, Ireland, Switzerland, and Mexico nationals can stay 6 months, but must apply for an extension).
 Your boat can stay in Japan indefinitely.